NeuroDataDesign/team-forbidden-forest/Sahana/DT and RF.md

 -	Doesn’t work on new data?
 Overfitting.
 (Stop splitting when not statistically significant)
 -	DTs pick thresholding for continuous attributes.
 -	Cons:
-    o	Only axis aligned splits
+    - Only axis aligned splits
-    o	Greedy(may not find best tree)
+    - Greedy(may not find best tree)

 # Random Forest:
 Grow K different trees on your training set.